astro313/FirstYear/mod1/response.md

   authors meant when they mentioned companion B. Please make this clearer so the reader does not have to read H14

-> We added a sentence to the introduction section to elaborate on this, please see the revised manuscript.
+> We added a sentence to the introduction section to elaborate on this, as suggested; please see the revised manuscript.

 11:
 - last few paras of paper: what does "breaking up its dust cocoon"